GraduateNU

 Utilizing existing patterns and creating new ones!

-Already on the livesite, is this modal to add courses.
-For consistency and scalability sake, I made sure to use the same patterns for the classes & NU path tags and the interactability with the icons & button.
-To act as a nested "or", a new dropdown would be used to hold more than one class.
+Already on the livesite, is this modal to Add Courses.
+For consistency and scalability sake, I used the same patterns to represent classes & NU path tags and the interaction with the icons & button.
+To act as a nested "or", I designed a new dropdown that would hold more than one class but limiting the user to select one.

 Original diagram